 Yet, we continue to be fascinated with all the things that go “bump” in the night.
 If we had any sense at all we’d consign ourselves to a strict diet of unicorns, rainbows, and pink fuzzy bunnies.
 That’s where the safe stuff is.

 But we human beings are not wired like that.
 We find a dull life or a tame story written by Walt Disney or cast entirely of Care Bears and "princesses to be", on many levels, as repugnant as the slime coating on top of a cold, mysterious, black lagoon.

 Let’s examine the world of ghosts, goblins, and monsters.
-I’m going to write this article and then continue throughout this month to write more of the creatures that scare us.
 Why?
-Well, because it’s going to be Halloween soon and when the veils between this living world and the paranormal one are really thin, it gets the blood pumping just thinking about this stuff.
+Well, because the veils between this living world and the paranormal one are really thin—it gets the blood pumping just thinking about this stuff.

-In the end, that’s what we really want to see in all the stories.
-We want the horror.
-We want the thrill of a life threatening force out to kill us.
-We also want to know we’re smart enough to beat the monster… or at the very least, smart enough to escape it so that someone else can battle it on another day.
+We want horror.
+We want the thrill of a life-threatening force out to kill us.
+We also want to know we’re smart enough to beat the monster or at the very least are smart enough to escape it so that someone else can battle it on another day.